Al Michaels: The Baseball Network (1994–1995)

 In 1994, ABC resumed their relationship with Major League Baseball for the first time since 1989 with a broadcasting joint-venture with NBC dubbed The Baseball Network.
 Michaels was once again paired with Jim Palmer and Tim McCarver, for whom he had broadcast three World Series (1985, 1987, and 1989), two All-Star Games (1986 and 1988), and the 1988 National League Championship Series with.
 On the subject of Michaels returning to baseball for the first time since the Loma Prieta earthquake interrupted the World Series, Jim Palmer said, "Here Al is, having done five games since 1989, and steps right in.
 It's hard to comprehend how one guy could so amaze."

 A player's strike in August 1994 would however, force the cancellation of that season's postseason, including the World Series.
-Then in June 1995, both ABC and NBC announced that they would be dissolving The Baseball Network at the end of the 1995 season.
+Then in June 1995, both ABC and NBC announced they would be dissolving The Baseball Network at the end of the 1995 season.
 The following month, Michaels along with Jim Palmer and Tim McCarver, called the All-Star Game from Arlington, Texas.
-Come that October, Michaels, Palmer, and McCarver could call Games 1–2 of the National League Division Series between the Cincinnati Reds and Los Angeles Dodgers, Game 4 of the NLDS between the Atlanta Braves and Colorado Rockies, Games 1–2 of the National League Championship Series between Atlanta and Cincinnati, and Games 1, 4–5 of the World Series between Atlanta and the Cleveland Indians.
+Come that October, Michaels, Palmer, and McCarver would call Games 1–2 of the National League Division Series between the Cincinnati Reds and Los Angeles Dodgers, Game 4 of the NLDS between the Atlanta Braves and Colorado Rockies, Games 1–2 of the National League Championship Series between Atlanta and Cincinnati, and Games 1, 4–5 of the World Series between Atlanta and the Cleveland Indians.